How to avoid moving scams

-- How do you deal with a bad moving company?
+How do you deal with a bad moving company?

-- First, try to resolve the issue with the company itself.
-Keep a level head and make your complaints known.
+First, try to resolve the issue with the company itself.
+Keep a level head and make your issues known.
 It helps if you spell out what the company can do to resolve the problem.

-- Can you sue a moving company for theft?
+Can you sue a moving company for theft?

 You can sue, but the burden of proof will be on you to show that the agents or employees of the moving company were the ones who stole your belongings.
 Consult with an attorney to find out what the applicable local, state and federal laws are and whether you need to sue in small claims court, county court or circuit court.
 You should also file a police report.

 We’ll start sending you the news you need delivered straight to you.
 We value your privacy.
 Unsubscribe easily.